ts756632/8_Week_SQL_Challenge/Digital Analysis.md

  -  With the conditional statement AND, we can filter data before the join occurs. <br> We are interested in the data with page view event (vent_type = 1) only.
  -  Use the COUNT and GROUP BY function to calculate the number of page view events for each page.
- -  ORDER BY number_of_views and LIMIT 3 to get the top 3 pages by number of views.
+ -  ORDER BY number_of_views DESC and LIMIT 3 to get the top 3 pages by number of views.

 ````sql
 SELECT a.page_id,